1996–97 Swiss Cup

-The 1996–97 Swiss Cup was the 72nd season of Switzerland's annual football cup competition.
-It began on 10 August with the first games of Round 1 and ended on 8 June 1997 with the Final held at Wankdorf, Bern.
+The 1996–97 Swiss Cup was the 72nd season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+The competition began on 10 August with the first games of Round 1 and ended on 8 June 1997 with the Final held at the former Wankdorf in Bern.
 The winners earned a place in the first round of the Cup Winners' Cup.